cerndb/spark-dashboard/README.md

 - You can find here all the components to deploy a monitoring application for Apache Spark
 - Spark-dashboard collects metrics from Spark and visualizes them in a Grafana
 - This tool is intended for performance troubleshooting and DevOps monitoring of Spark workloads.
-- Use it with Spark 2.4 and higher (3.x)
+- Compatibility: Spark 2.4 and higher

 ### Contents
 - [Architecture](#architecture)